DefinitelyTyped/DefinitelyTyped/README.md

 This usually happens within an hour of changes being merged.

 #### I've submitted a pull request.
 How long until it is merged?
 Usually a couple of days.
-PRs approved by a previous author are tagged `Merge: Express` and handled first.
-If nothing has happened in a week, @mention @andy-ms.
+PRs which have been approved by a previous author (`Author:Approved`) and issues which have been inactive for 5 days (`Merge:YSYL`) are prioritized.

 #### I'm writing a definition that depends on another definition.
 Should I use `<reference types="" />` or an import?